A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Colorado

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Colorado.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 9,000 jobs and more than $840 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 2,900 jobs and add more than $284 million to Gross State Product by 2014.
+In addition, the new H-1B visas awarded to Colorado between 2010 and 2013 will translate into 4,708 new jobs for U.S.-born workers in the state by 2020.

 In Colorado, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $456 million to Gross State Product in 2014.